skivvyjs/skivvy/docs/api.md

 	- `callback`: (optional) Callback to be invoked on success/error
 - All API methods return a promise to be settled on success/error

-This means you can call the API methods either using Node-style callbacks or promises:
+This means you can call the API methods either using Node-style callbacks or using promises:

 ```javascript
 // Example using Node-style callback